-Mueller's proposal would essentially split the school property into two sections of 45 units, each with its own access road: one via Suburban Park and another through Van Buren Road.
+Mueller's proposal would essentially split the development on school property into two sections of 45 units, each with its own access road: one via Suburban Park and another through Van Buren Road.

 The parcel would be halved with a physical barrier that could be removed for emergency vehicle access, upon the agreement of the Ravenswood City School District and the city of Menlo Park.